-Upper town is my favorite part of Zagreb.
-And it’s exactly what its name suggests: it’s a part of the town perched on the slopes of the Medvednica Mountain.
+The upper town is my favorite part of Zagreb.
+Here you will find some of Zagreb's top sights.
+This part of town is exactly what its name suggests: it’s a part of the town perched on the slopes of the Medvednica Mountain.
 Along with Kaptol, this is the oldest part of the town.
-Remains of town walls and towers that surrounded the Upper town in the medieval times are still preserved.
+Remains of town walls and towers that surrounded the Upper Town in medieval times are still preserved.

 Zagreb’s upper town is a truly romantic part of Zagreb.
 It’s never overcrowded, and the traffic here is limited.
 It’s full of historical landmarks, secret passages, small museums, art galleries, and fun bars.
 You’ll also find here a Croatian Parliament building.

-Zagreb's Upper town features some of the must-see Zagreb landmarks: the Lotrscak tower, Stone gate (Kamenita vrata), St. Marc Church, Museum of Broken relationship, Stross promenade, the Mestrovic Atelier, the Klovicevi Dvori gallery.
+Zagreb's Upper town features some of Zagreb's top attractions: the Lotrscak tower, Stone gate (Kamenita Vrata), St. Marc Church, Museum of Broken relationship, Stross promenade, the Mestrovic Atelier, the Klovicevi Dvori gallery.

 But besides all those obvious sights and landmarks, Zagreb’s Upper town is famed for its secret sights, many courtyards tucked away from the main streets behind unassuming facades.
 Two events particularly celebrate this side of the upper town: Secrets of Grič, and Dvorišta.